unoplatform/uno.extensions/doc/Overview/Reactive/in-apps.md

 <Button Command="{Binding Share}" CommandParameter="command_bar" Content="Share" />
 ```

-General rules for you method to be re-exposed as commands are:
+General rules for methods to be re-exposed as commands are:
 * At most one paramater that cannot be resolved from a _Feed_  property in your VM (a.k.a the `CommandParameter`);
 * At most one `CancellationToken`;
 * Method can be sync, or async